harrison-f-stropkay/llm-style/README.md

 `data.ipynb` contains collation of the human responses and generation of the LLM responses.

-`analysis.ipynb` contains analysis of the responses using clustering, classification, and other techniques.
+`final_analysis.ipynb` contains analysis of the responses using clustering, classification, and other techniques.

-`results` contains classification results.